Billy Gilmour: International career

 Gilmour played for the Scotland under-16s in the 2016 Victory Shield tournament.
 He made his Scotland under-17 debut against Italy in August 2017, and scored his first international goal in a 2–1 defeat against England two days later.
 Under-21 debut followed when he featured in a 1–0 win against France at the 2018 Toulon Tournament, and won the Revelation of the Tournament award after helping Scotland to a fourth-placed finish.

 Gilmour was included in the Scotland for UEFA Euro 2020 by Steve Clarke.
 He made his full international debut on 2 June 2021, coming off the bench in the 81st minute of a pre-tournament friendly against the Netherlands.
 Gilmour made his first start for Scotland in a goalless draw against England on 18 June, and was awarded man of the match by UEFA.
 He then tested positive for COVID-19, meaning that he missed Scotland's final group game against Croatia.

 Gilmour remained in the squad for Scotland's continuing 2022 World Cup qualifiers in September, starting all five games against Denmark, Moldova, Austria, Israel and the Faroe Islands.
 His performances were widely acclaimed, with him winning man of the match in the 1–0 victory over Moldova at Hampden.

+On 17 October 2023, Gilmour scored his first career goal in a 4–1 friendly loss to France in Lille.

+On 7 June 2024, Gilmour was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+A week later, he came on as a 67th-minute substitute for Callum McGregor in the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
+He went on to start against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.

+Gilmour gained his 40th Scotland cap on 9 June 2025 as Scotland beat Liechtenstein 4–0 in Vaduz.

+Personal life

+In May 2023, TikTok model Orla Melissa Sloan pleaded guilty to stalking Gilmour and his former Chelsea teammate Mason Mount, as well as harassing Ben Chilwell.